You are here: manpages

 regardless of whether other processes use the pages.

-The calling process must be privileged
+The calling thread must be privileged

 (CAP_SYS_NICE)